 Now Known Simply as the Velocity

 When we first tested this rope it was called the Evolution Velocity.
-Sterling has dropped the Evolution from the name, but the rope remains the same.
+Sterling has dropped "Evolution" from the name, but the rope remains the same.

-We've given the 9.8 mm Sterling Velocity our Top Pick for a Workhorse Rope award.
-Even though belay devices like the GriGri are supposed to be able to handle up to 10 mm ropes, that thickness does not feed well or smoothly through them in our opinion, and once you've gone "skinny" it's hard to go back.
-If you're a brand new climber, there is still some benefit to a thicker rope — they are easier to hold on to when arresting a fall, and they'll last longer, especially as you learn about minimizing sheath damage from rough edges or poor belaying stances.
+We've given the 9.8mm Sterling Velocity our Top Pick for a Workhorse Rope award.
+Even though belay devices like the GriGri are supposed to be able to handle up to 10mm ropes, that thickness doesn't usually feed well or smoothly through them in our opinion, and once you've gone "skinny" it's hard to go back.
+For new climbers, though, there is still some benefit to a thicker rope — they are easier to hold on to when arresting a fall, and they'll last longer, especially as you learn about minimizing sheath damage from rough edges or poor belaying stances.

 For a "thicker" rope, the Velocity handles well.
-It is smooth and not cumbersome, and clips easily.
+It is smooth and clips easily.

 The sheath is tightly woven, and this allows it to slide through belay devices and over rough rock surfaces with ease.
 When compared to some of the other thick ropes we've tested over the years, this rope is a dream to handle.
 However, compared to thinner ropes in general, this line feels a little more cumbersome to feed out slack quickly or clip lighting fast.

 As a minor side note, this rope comes factory drum coiled, which, if not uncoiled properly from the outset, can become a major nightmare to untangle.
 And if improperly flaked, the rope can be extra kinky for the first couple of days.
-Other ropes come already flaked out in a butterfly coil, which is much easier to unwind initially.
-We didn't dock ropes any points for this, but it is worth mentioning the slight inconvenience of a factory coil.
+Some ropes come already flaked out in a butterfly coil, which is much easier to unwind initially.
+We didn't dock any points for this, but it is worth mentioning the slight inconvenience of a drum coil.

 Rating the catch of a rope is one of the most subjective endeavors we've taken on, as there are so many factors that determine how "soft" a fall is beyond the stats of the rope itself.
-What we can state about this rope after both our testing period (and our personal use of this exact model for three years), is that it won't stretch as much or feel as bouncy as some of the "stretchier" lines in this review, but it won't feel like a noodle when top-roping either.
-So, if you tend to do a lot of leading and top roping, this rope is a great choice.
+What we can state about this rope after both our testing period (and our personal use of this exact model for three years), is that it won't stretch as much or feel as bouncy as some of the "stretchier" lines in this review.
+At the same time, it doesn't feel like a noodle when top-roping either.
+So, if you tend to do a lot of both leading and top roping, this rope is a great choice.

-This rope weighs 62 g/m, and is 9.8 mm in diameter.
-That makes it slightly lighter than the heaviest models we've covered here, but significantly heavier than some of the 9.5 models in this review that were only 58 g/m.
-The extra grams add up to about a half a pound more weight over the length of a 60 m rope.
+This rope weighs 62 g/m, and is 9.8mm in diameter.
+That makes it slightly lighter than the heaviest models we've covered here, but significantly heavier than some of the 9.5 models in this review that weighed in around 58 g/m.
+The extra grams add up to about a half pound more for a 60m rope.

 This rope impressed during our testing and also during our personal use, and we've given it a thumbs up for durability.

 This rope has a tightly woven sheath that makes up 35% of the weight of the rope.
-This is actually a low number compared to some of the other ropes in this review, which might be upwards of 42%.
-However, it's hard to compare these numbers in ropes of different weights and thicknesses against one another, as thicker ropes tend to last longer regardless of sheath percentage.
-Our user experience tells us that this rope is quite durable, runs smoothly over rough rock, and resists abrasion adequately.
+This is actually a low number compared to some of the other ropes in this review, which can be upwards of 42%.
+However, it's hard to compare these numbers in ropes of different weights and thicknesses against one another.
+To get a better idea, we also calculated the weight of the sheath at 22 g/m, which places it near the middle of the pack.
+Our own experience tells us that this rope is quite durable, runs smoothly over rough rock, and resists abrasion adequately.
 The thicker diameter lends life to this rope, and it can take a fair amount of hard use before needing to be retired.